Rholais/HelpIcarus/README.md

 I attempt to recognize labyrinths using OpenCV Library, and store them in a certain data structure.
 Then I'll do the PathFinding.

+Someone reminded me that I should take care of the ruffle of papers.
+I thought it didn't matter.

 Recourse
 ----------